zeinalamah/zeinalamah/README.md

 Today, I am pursuing a PhD in Economics, as I seek to deepen my understanding of real world mechanics spanning from the financial system to firm strategies.
 I am also constantly eager to further develop my programming skills, as I expand my skillset to accomodate more computational and quantitative methods.

 I’m committed to continuous learning and applying a multidisciplinary approach to solve real-world problems.
-Visit my personal [website](zeinalamah.com) or connect with me on LinkedIn to discuss ideas or collaborate on projects.
+Visit my [website](zeinalamah.com) or connect with me on LinkedIn to discuss ideas or collaborate on projects.

 ---